datastaxdevs/workshop-nosqlbench/README.md

 | `--log-histograms`        | write data to HDR file (see later)
 | `--log-histostats'`       | write some more stats to this file

+This way of invoking `nb`, the ["named scenario"](https://docs.nosqlbench.io/docs/workloads_101/11-named-scenarios/) way, is not the only one: it is also possible to have a finer-grained control over what activities should run with a full-fledged [CLI scripting](https://docs.nosqlbench.io/docs/reference/cli-scripting/) syntax.

 </details>

 > _Note_: if you were targeting a "regular" Cassandra instance (as opposed to Astra DB),